 - In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says that you have diabetes and a list of all of your medicines.

-Check with your doctor right away if you have the following symptoms while using liraglutide: a mass in the neck, difficulty with swallowing, hoarseness, shortness of breath, troubled breathing, or wheezing.
+Check with your doctor right away if you have the following symptoms while using liraglutide: a mass in the neck, difficulty with swallowing, hoarseness, or troubled breathing.
 These may be symptoms of a serious thyroid problem.

 Pancreatitis may occur while you are using liraglutide.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

 liraglutide may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop using liraglutide and call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your arms, hands, legs, face, mouth, or throat while you are using liraglutide.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your arms, hands, legs, face, mouth, or throat while you are using liraglutide.

 liraglutide does not cause hypoglycemia (low blood sugar).
 However, low blood sugar can occur when you use liraglutide with other medicines that can lower blood sugar, such as insulin, metformin, or a sulfonylurea.
 Low blood sugar also can occur if you delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting.